-This display offers a diverse and representative selection of scholarly publications spanning the institute's history from its inception to the present day.
-This curated collection showcases the remarkable contributions of Orientalist scholars through a range of books covering various studies.
-While the selection is not driven by any specific criteria, it encompasses publications that have left a significant impact, received accolades, and reflect the institution's rich heritage in a century.
-This exhibition not only celebrates the academic achievements of the Oriental Institute but also highlights the enduring relevance of these scholarly works in the context of the institute's 100-year journey.
+This display offers representative selection of scholarly publications spanning the institute's history from its inception to the present day.
+This curated collection showcases the contributions of Orientalist scholars through a range of books covering various studies.
+While the selection is not driven by any specific criteria, it encompasses publications that have left a significant impact, received accolades, and reflect the institution's evolution in a century.
+This exhibition not only celebrates the academic achievements of the Oriental Institute but also highlights the relevance of these scholarly works in the context of the institute's 100-year journey.

 Rabindranath Thakur : Ukázky poesie a prosy